abhinavrau/cloud-grocy/README.md

 * Deploys to AWS EC2 t2.micro instance (free tier i.e. free for one year with a new AWS account).
 * Enable HTTPS only access with [LetsEncrypt](https://letsencrypt.org/) Certificates with auto renewal.
 * Register host with [DuckDNS](https://duckdns.org)
 * Backup grocy database to DropBox daily (because sh*t happens).
 Dropbox account required to enable backups.
-It is recommended to not use a seperate (not personal) dropbox account to store the backup, since dropbox credentials are copied to AWS.
+It is recommended to use a seperate dropbox account (i.e. not your personal account) to store the backup, since dropbox credentials are copied to AWS.

 ## Installing / Getting started